chester-lang/chester2025draft/docs/src/syntax-grammar.md

 **IMPORTANT NOTE:** This document provides only a rough description of the Chester language syntax and might be highly incorrect or not fully aligned with the current implementation.
 It should be used as a general guide rather than a precise specification.

-This document provides a formal description of the Chester language syntax using a BNF-like notation.
+This document attempts to describe the Chester language syntax using a BNF-like notation.

 **Note:** Whitespace and comments (`// ...`) are generally allowed between tokens and are not explicitly shown in the grammar rules unless significant (like newlines in blocks).